Migratory Birds in the Western Lake Erie Basin

 The few remaining near-shore forests, shrublands, grasslands and marshes that define the shoreline of the western Lake Erie region provide a rich bounty of food that sustains a broad variety of migratory birds.

-- The Nature Conservancy's Great Egret Marsh Preserve and Kitty Todd Preserve, along with other natural areas it's helped to protect, like Dupont Marsh, Irwin Prairie, Putnam Marsh, and Pickerel Creek Wildlife Area, offer visitors the opportunity to explore unique shoreline habitats and the migrants that inhabit them.
+- The Nature Conservancy (TNC)'s Kitty Todd Nature Preserve and Great Egret Marsh Preserve, along with other natural areas we've helped protect like Dupont Marsh, Irwin Prairie, Putnam Marsh and Pickerel Creek Wildlife Area, offer visitors the opportunity to explore unique shoreline habitats and the migratory species that inhabit them.

-- The Nature Conservancy is part of the Biggest Week in American Birding, a 10-day festival in May hosted by the Black Swamp Bird Observatory.
-This festival celebrates birding and features many workshops, tours and presentations.
-Register, get the guide & get ready for birding in the spring in Northwest Ohio.
+- TNC is part of the Biggest Week in American Birding, a 10-day festival in May hosted by the Black Swamp Bird Observatory.
+This festival celebrates birding through many workshops, tours and presentations.

-- Each May the Conservancy and other partners of the Green Ribbon Initiative assemble Blue Week - a week-long celebration of the unique region.
-Enjoy birding among the lupines and Karner Blue butterflies.
+- Each May, TNC and other partners of the Oak Openings Green Ribbon Initiative host Blue Week, a week-long celebration of the unique habitats of the region and the incredible array of plants and wildlife the area supports.
+Throughout the week, visitors can enjoy birding among the wild blue lupine blooms and Karner blue butterflies.

-The Conservancy and its partners are working to protect what remains of the critically important shoreline of Lake Erie’s western basin through land acquisition, restoration and education efforts.
+TNC and our partners are working to protect what remains of the critically important shoreline of Lake Erie’s western basin through land acquisition, restoration and educational efforts.

-- In 2016, the Conservancy is partnering with the Black Swamp Bird Observatory (BSBO) and American Bird Conservancy (ABC) on a Biggest Week Conservation Fund with 100% of the proceeds used for improving and expanding habitat for birds through projects and programs managed by the three organizations.
+- In 2016, TNC partnered with the Black Swamp Bird Observatory and American Bird Conservancy on a Biggest Week Conservation Fund, with 100% of the proceeds going to improvement and expansion of habitat for birds through projects and programs managed by the three organizations.

 - In 2011, The Nature Conservancy and partner organizations launched an ambitious three-year, large scale endeavor to restore important Great Lakes habitats along Lake Erie and its tributaries, including phragmites control in the coastal wetlands of western Lake Erie.